How do I feel right now?

 Fill an entire page with “I don’t have anything to write today.”

 I have found myself complaining about a certain situation morning after morning.
 Eventually these ongoing complaints lead to action.
-I acted in order to solve the problem.
+My growing awareness of the problem led me to act and that solved the problem.

 Cameron recommends never to skip or skimp the Morning Pages.
 Not only will the Morning Pages help you write freely, but they will also help you get rid of that songwriter’s block.

-Well, each and one of us has an artist from within that is like a child.
+Well, each person has an artist from within that is like a child.
 This child needs to be taken out and taken care of.

 When your inner child is taken care of you’ll be imaginative, creative and eventually prolific.